-Lynn's current research is supported by the National Offender Management Service.
-It explores the experiences and expectations of people who have been convicted of sexual offences leaving prison and their return to the community.
-It also explores the approaches of Offender Managers in dealing with the risks and challenges of this group of offenders.
-The research is supervised by Professor Dirk Van Zyl Smit and Dr Melanie Jordan.
+The thesis explores the experiences and expectations of people who have been convicted of sexual offences leaving prison and their return to the community.
+It also explores the approaches of Offender Managers in dealing with the risks and challenges of this group of ex-offenders.

 Dr Anthony Salla

 PhD title: A Critical Race Study on Non-Statutory Early Intervention Services for Young Racialised People

 This research is funded by the ESRC.
 This study utilises Critical Race Theory (CRT) as a theoretical, methodological and analytical framework to explore the lived experience of young people, racialised as Black, in non-statutory mental health services.

 Title of PhD project: Balancing security and rehabilitation in a prison environment ~ Theory and Practice